-- Is the role of DRS part of the leadership/management team? - Is there a management unit attached to the DRS position? - Is there some release time available for the DRS? - To whom is the DRS responsible? - How is the DRS role appraised in your school? - What are the functional relationships you have as DRS in your school? - How can information related to the role and responsibilities of the DRS be communicated effectively to the Principal, the teachers, the children, the Parish Priest and the Board of Trustees.
+- Is the role of DRS part of the leadership/management team? - What a management units are attached to the DRS position? - If DRS roles are shared, how are the management units allocated? - What release time is available for the DRS? - To whom is the DRS responsible? - How is the DRS role appraised in your school? - What are the functional relationships you have as DRS in your school? - How often do you meet with the principal as DRS? - Who are the 'tagged teachers' in the school?